NREL/EnergyPlus/src/Transition/InputRulesFiles/Rules9-5-0-to-9-6-0.md

 Summary:

 1. A new field for Space Name was added after Zone Name to all surface objects.
+2. ZoneProperty:UserViewFactors:BySurfaceName is by Space instead of Zone.
-2. For all internal gains objects, the "Zone or ZoneList Name" field name was changed to "Zone or ZoneList or Space or SpaceList Name".
+3. For all internal gains objects, the "Zone or ZoneList Name" field name was changed to "Zone or ZoneList or Space or SpaceList Name".
+4. Daylighting controls may reference a Zone or Space.

 ## epJSON transition rules
 **For People, Lights, ElectricEquipment, GasEquipment, HotWaterEquipment, SteamEquipment, and OtherEquipment:**

-Field name: "zone_or_zonelist_name" was changed to "zone_or_zonelist_or_space_or_spacelist_name".
+* Field name "zone_or_zonelist_name" was changed to "zone_or_zonelist_or_space_or_spacelist_name".

+**For ElectricEquipment:ITE:AirCooled:**

+* Field name "zone_name" was changed to "zone_or_space_name".

 **For BuildingSurface:Detailed, Wall:Detailed, RoofCeiling:Detailed, Floor:Detailed, Wall:Exterior, Wall:Adiabatic,
 Wall:Underground, Wall:Interzone, Roof, Ceiling:Adiabatic, Ceiling:Adiabatic, Floor:GroundContact, Floor:Adiabatic,
 and Floor:Interzone:**

-No transition required.
-A new optional field "space_name" was added.
+* No transition required.
+* A new optional field "space_name" was added.

 **For InternalMass:**

-No transition required.
-A new optional field "space_or_spacelist_name" was added.
+* No transition required.
+* A new optional field "space_or_spacelist_name" was added.

+**For ZoneProperty:UserViewFactors:BySurfaceName:**

+* Field name "zone_or_zonelist_name" was changed to "space_or_spacelist_name".
+* The contents of this field do not need to change, because pre-v9.6 input files have no Spaces, so default spaces will be created with the same names as the zone names.

+**For Daylighting:Controls:**

+* Field name "zone_name" was changed to "zone_or_space_name".
+* In array "control_data", field name "fraction_of_zone_controlled_by_reference_point" was changed to "fraction_of_lights_controlled_by_reference_point".

+**For Daylighting:ReferencePoint:**

+* Field name "zone_name" was changed to "zone_or_space_name".

 ## idf transition rules
 **For People, Lights, ElectricEquipment, GasEquipment, HotWaterEquipment, SteamEquipment, and OtherEquipment:**

-No transition required.
-Field name "Zone or ZoneList Name" changed to "Zone or ZoneList or Space or SpaceList Name".
+* No transition required.
+* Field name "Zone or ZoneList Name" changed to "Zone or ZoneList or Space or SpaceList Name".

+**For ElectricEquipment:ITE:AirCooled:**

+* No transition required.
+* Field name "Zone Name" changed to "Zone or Space Name".

 **For BuildingSurface:Detailed:**

-Fields 1-4 remain the same.
+* Fields 1-4 remain the same.
-Insert new Field 5 (A5) "Space Name".
+* Insert new Field 5 (A5) "Space Name".
 This field is optional and may be left blank.
-Remaining fields remain the same and are shifted by one.
+* Remaining fields remain the same and are shifted by one.

 **For Wall:Detailed, RoofCeiling:Detailed, Floor:Detailed, Wall:Exterior, Wall:Adiabatic,
 Wall:Underground, Wall:Interzone, Roof, Ceiling:Adiabatic, Ceiling:Adiabatic, Floor:GroundContact, Floor:Adiabatic,
 and Floor:Interzone:**

-Fields 1-3 remain the same.
+* Fields 1-3 remain the same.
-Insert new Field 4 (A4) "Space Name".
+* Insert new Field 4 (A4) "Space Name".
 This field is optional and may be left blank.
-Remaining fields remain the same and are shifted by one.
+* Remaining fields remain the same and are shifted by one.

 **For InternalMass:**

-Fields 1-3 remain the same.
+* Fields 1-3 remain the same.
-Insert new Field 4 (A4) "Space or SpaceList Name".
+* Insert new Field 4 (A4) "Space or SpaceList Name".
 This field is optional and may be left blank.
-Remaining fields remain the same and are shifted by one.
+* Remaining fields remain the same and are shifted by one.

+**For ZoneProperty:UserViewFactors:BySurfaceName:**

+* No transition required.
+* Field name "Zone or ZoneList Name" changed to "Space or SpaceList Name".
+* The contents of this field do no need to change, because pre-v9.6 input files have no Spaces, so default spaces will be created with the same names as the zone names.

+**For Daylighting:Controls:**

+* No transition required.
+* Field name "Zone Name" was changed to "Zone or Space Name".
+* Field names "Fraction of Zone Controlled by Reference Point n" were changed to "Fraction of Lights Controlled by Reference Point n".

+**For Daylighting:ReferencePoint:**

+* No transition required.
+* Field name "Zone Name" was changed to "Zone or Space Name".

 See [PR#8394](https://github.com/NREL/EnergyPlus/pull/8394)